Nikkei edges higher but 8,500 elusive in jumpy trading

 "There are no fundamental reasons to be optimistic, and lots of negative factors about the European situation," said Norihiro Fujito, a senior investment strategist at Mitsubishi UFJ Morgan Stanley.

-Outperformance by large-cap stocks such as Toyota Motor Corp (7203.T) and Sony Corp (6758.T) indicated that public pension funds were likely buying to support the market, he added.
+Outperformance by large-cap stocks such as Toyota Motor Corp and Sony Corp indicated that public pension funds were likely buying to support the market, he added.

 U.S. housing starts, jobless claims and regional manufacturing data are due to be released later on Thursday.